impactorbitco/handbook-main/content/ims/policies/quality/Quality Management Policy.md

 ## Implementation and Review

 This Quality Policy is communicated to all employees and made available to relevant stakeholders.
-It is regularly reviewed to ensure its relevance and alignment with Green Orbit Digital’s objectives and ISO 9001 standards.
+It is regularly reviewed to ensure its relevance and alignment with Impact Orbit Creative Group’s objectives and ISO 9001 standards.
 Our leadership team takes responsibility for ensuring this policy is implemented effectively across all operations.

 ## Endorsement

-This Quality Policy is endorsed by Green Orbit Digital’s senior management and will be reviewed annually to ensure its continued effectiveness and alignment with the organisation’s strategic direction.
+This Quality Policy is endorsed by Impact Orbit Creative Group’s senior management and will be reviewed annually to ensure its continued effectiveness and alignment with the organisation’s strategic direction.

 Signed: [Senior Management Signature]